 3. Write on blank paper

-Since kids tend to start out writing BIG letters, I’ve found it’s easier to start on one letter at a time on a large blank piece of paper and later move to smaller letters.
+Since kids tend to start out writing BIG letters, I’ve found it’s easier to start on one letter at a time on a large blank piece of paper.

-I usually write out the uppercase and lowercase letter somewhere on the blank paper so they have an example to look at.
+I usually write out the uppercase or lowercase letter somewhere on the blank paper so they have an example to look at.
+They can take a different colored marker and trace over your letter.

 4. Trace letters on paper